-If you’ve got a lot of unengaged subscribers, then take them off the email list, so you know that only genuinely interested people get your emails.
+If you’ve got a lot of unengaged subscribers, then take them off the email list so you know that only genuinely interested people get your emails.
 We know it seems counter-intuitive, but if people are only feeling a mild twinge of irritation every time they see your newsletter pop into their inbox, that’s not a feeling you need to be associated with your brand!

-Same goes for duplicates in your email lists.
+The same goes for duplicates in your email lists.
 These also mess up your metrics, so it’s twice as necessary to get rid of them so that you know your analytics are accurate.
 Similarly, you want to clean up your followers on social media to ensure they’re all genuine; otherwise, your marketing is falling on deaf ears.

 Then clean up some content.
 You’ll know from your audit which posts are getting traffic and which aren’t – try to figure out why.
 If it’s because they’re off-brand or out-of-date, get rid of them!
-Such drastic measures won’t always be necessary; sometimes you can improve or consolidate them to keep all your content relevant and fresh.
+Such drastic measures won’t always be necessary; sometimes, you can improve or consolidate them to keep all your content relevant and fresh.

-Depending on your current marketing activity, there could be more to do in this area, whether it’s cutting out an entire social media channel from your marketing campaigns or even reducing your ads.
-It can be challenging to remove things that you’ve worked so hard on, but our marketing strategy can learn from the golden rule of gardening: sometimes you have to cut back to grow back even better!
+Depending on your current marketing activity, there could be more to do in this area, whether cutting out an entire social media channel from your marketing campaigns or even reducing your ads.
+It can be challenging to remove things you’ve worked so hard on, but our marketing strategy can learn from the golden rule of gardening: sometimes you have to cut back to grow even better!

 Simplify + Spruce Up